Bubble Bobble: Rainbow Islands: Towering Adventure!

 Rainbow Islands: Towering Adventure! is a sequel to the Rainbow Islands series, but with several major gameplay tweaks.
 It was released for Wii and Xbox 360 in 2009.
 There is no longer a health bar, rather a time limit for each of seven levels.
 Time left over from each level is added onto the next one and getting hit by enemies incurs removes 30 seconds from the timer.
 There are three modes in this entry: Story Mode, Challenge Mode, and Time Trial.
 Story Mode is the normal timed experience through the levels.
 Challenge Mode is the same but if the players die, all of their progress through the levels is lost.
 Time Trial allows players to try for the fastest time on individual levels.

 Towering Adventure! was reviewed middlingly.
 GamePro gave it a 2.5/5 for a lack of content and being "short".
 GameSpot gave it a 6/10, praising the cooperative play and the core mechanics, while wanting online cooperative play and more gameplay variety.
 GamesRadar+ reviewed it at 3 out of 5 stars, calling it "weird", indicating unlikeable characters and boring enemies.

 Puzzle Bobble

-Many of the characters and musical themes of Bubble Bobble were used by Taito in a tile-matching video game Puzzle Bobble (also known as Bust-a-Move) and its sequels.
+Many of the characters and musical themes of Bubble Bobble were used by Taito in the tile-matching video game Puzzle Bobble (also known as Bust-a-Move) and its sequels.